 Using media ID generation rules allows you to override the default media ID naming method used by Media Manager.
-The default naming method uses the last six characters of the barcode to generate the media ID.
+The default method uses the last six characters of the barcode returned by the robot to generate the Media Manage media ID.

 For example, two eight-character barcodes might be S00006L1 and 000006L1.
-If you do not specify any media ID generation rules, Media Manager uses the right-most six characters of the barcode to generate its media IDs.
-In this example, the same media ID for the two barcodes would be created.
+If you do not specify any media ID generation rules, Media Manager uses the last six characters of the barcode to generate its media IDs.
+In this example, the same media ID for the two barcodes would be created (0006L1).